Marc Márquez: 2019: Domination again

 Márquez's preparations for the 2019 season were compromised due to a shoulder surgery.
 He still managed to take the fight for victory in Qatar to the final corner, where he ultimately lost out to Dovizioso again.
 Márquez dominated proceedings in Argentina from start to finish, claiming pole, the fastest lap, and cruising to victory by almost ten seconds.
-He set pole in the United States for a seventh consecutive season, but surprisingly crashed out of the lead, ruining his perfect record at that circuit.
+He set pole at the Circuit of the Americas for a seventh consecutive season, but surprisingly crashed out of the lead, ruining his perfect record at that circuit.
 Honda attributed this to a problem with the new engine brake in low-speed corners.
 Márquez avenged the crash by reclaiming the title lead with a composed win at Jerez, where he once again led from start to finish.
 He took a third victory in France, where he pulled into the lead after an early fight with Jack Miller.

 Márquez had to settle for second at Mugello, after a three-man battle with Ducati duo Dovizioso and race-winner Danilo Petrucci.
 In Catalonia, Márquez was threatened early on in the race by strong starts from several of his rivals.
-However, his new teammate Lorenzo lost the front end of his bike on the second lap, triggering a collision which eliminated Lorenzo, Dovizioso, Viñales and Rossi from the race.
+However, his new teammate Lorenzo lost the front end of his bike on the second lap, triggering a collision which eliminated Lorenzo, Dovizioso, Viñales, and Rossi from the race.
 Márquez narrowly escaped the pile-up and breezed across the line unchallenged.
-In Assen, Márquez increased his title lead by finishing second to Viñales, who was 100 points adrift in the title standings.
+In Assen, Márquez increased his title lead by finishing second to Viñales, who was 95 points adrift in the title standings.
 The other championship contenders all had a difficult race.
-Márquez unsurprisingly dominated at the Sachsenring, where he set pole, the fastest lap, and won his tenth consecutive race.
+Márquez unsurprisingly dominated at the Sachsenring, where he set pole, the fastest lap, and won his tenth consecutive race at the circuit.